Category Archives: English Version

 Michael Do

-The helicopters were hovering about four feet above the ground to drop the 2nd platoon.
+The helicopters were hovering about four feet above the ground to drop the 2nd Platoon.
 Aspirant Chieu and the men of his 2nd Platoon quickly jumped out and spread thin in all directions to set up a security perimeter for the LZ.
 My CP and the 4th Platoon were in the 3rd round.
 Last was the 1st Platoon.

 Continue reading The Rocket City